Noel Hicks

 Noel Jeffrey Hicks AM (born 4 November 1940) is a former Australian politician.
 He was a member of the House of Representatives from 1980 to 1998, representing the New South Wales seats of Riverina and Riverina-Darling for the National Party.
-He also served as mayor of Broken Hill, New South Wales, in the 1970s.
+He also served as mayor of Broken Hill in the 1970s.

 Early life

 Hicks was born in Adelaide on 4 November 1940.
 He was raised from the age of 15 by his uncle and aunt Dick and Edie Algate.
 He worked as a plumber and road design draftsman prior to entering politics.
 After moving to Broken Hill, New South Wales, he served on the Broken Hill City Council from 1971 to 1977, including two terms as mayor (1974–1975 and 1976–77).
 His term on the council concluded when he led his fellow councillors in a mass resignation over an industrial dispute between the Barrier Industrial Council and a council employee regarding the BIC's closed shop policy.